GorkaFS13/GorkaFS13/README.md

 ## About me

 I'm a 3rd-year Artificial Intelligence student at the **University of the Basque Country (UPV/EHU)**.

-I'm interested in building and analyzing intelligent systems from different perspectives, especially combining **machine learning, language models and optimization algorithms**.
+I’m interested in building and understanding intelligent systems, especially combining different areas of AI such as **deep learning, language models and optimization algorithms**.

 My main areas of interest are:

 - 🧠 **Machine Learning & Deep Learning** — model training, evaluation and comparison
 - 💬 **Natural Language Processing** — transformers, fine-tuning vs prompting
+- 👁️ **Computer Vision** — pose estimation and neural architectures
 - ⚙️ **Optimization & Metaheuristics** — heuristic search, genetic algorithms

-I'm currently looking for an **internship in AI** where I can apply these skills in real-world problems.
+I'm currently looking for an **internship in AI** where I can apply these skills in real-world problems and continue learning.

 ---